Confluent Cloud Tutorial

 server.recon

 configuration file for both the Swim server and the Kafka consumer.
-When using Confluent Cloud, the consumer configuration contains confidential secrets and thus should not (but could be if you are okay with the risks) be statically available. e.g. will be independently loaded via a Kubernetes Secret in a real deployment.
-To encourage this pattern, we have split the originalserver.recon
+When using Confluent Cloud, the consumer configuration contains confidential secrets and thus should not be statically available. e.g. will be independently loaded via a Kubernetes Secret in a real deployment.
+To encourage this pattern, we have modifiedserver.recon

 Schema Registry Variation